 Athletes must have taken part in the first Competition (completed or not) and have completed the second Competitions (without having been eliminated or without retiring).
-If a Child is eliminated or retires from the first Competitionhe shall be penalised with 20Penalties more than the Athlete with the highest number of Penalties.
-If for any reason one or more of the qualified Athletes are unable to start, they will not be replaced by followers.
+If an Athlete is eliminated or retires from the first Competition he shall be penalised with 20 Penalties more than the Athlete with the highest number of Penalties.
+If the Athlete concerned has himself received the highest number of Penalties before being eliminated or retiring, 20 Penalties will be added to his Score.
+If for any reason one or more of the qualified Athletes are unable to start, they will not be replaced.